Eldryd Parry: Life and career

 2005 British Medical Association First Prize in its category 2005 - Winner.

 Parry was married to the academic Helen Parry with whom he had four children and four grandchildren.
 Helen was pivotal in her long-term role at the London Institute for Contemporary Christianity, and in her teaching and engagement with overseas students.
-Eldryd Parry died on 13 November 2022, at the age of 91.
+Eldryd Parry died at Chelsea and Westminster Hospital in Chelsea, London, on 13 November 2022, aged 91.